Kink or fetish are thrown about for just about anything these days.

 Examples of fetishes:

-- Shoe or boot fetish — specific kinds of footwear
+Shoe or boot fetish — specific kinds of footwear, including high heels (clothes worn)

-- Object fetish — like a vibrator, stockings or can even be things like balloons
+Object fetish — like a vibrator, stockings, or can even be things like balloons (objects, non living objects, inanimate object)

 While kinks are about adding a bit of spice to the routine and exploration, a fetish can often be a deal-breaker as to whether you can reach sexual satisfaction.
 They can be hyper specific and unwavering, but that’s what also makes them unique and personal.
 So exploring a fetish with a trusted partner can be an intense and gratifying experience.